android/user-interface-samples/AppWidget/README.md

   ```
   system_app_widget_background_radius: The corner radius of the widget background
   system_app_widget_inner_radius: The corner radius of inner containers
-  system_app_widget_internal_padding: The padding of the views inside the widget
   ```

   The recommended approach is to define custom attributes to match those system parameters